-We love our neighbors to the south and appreciate and admire their rich heritage and culture.
-When they celebrate, we celebrate along with them.
-They have also contributed to American history.
-The United States would not be what it is today without the support of Mexico’s great citizens.
-Cinco de Mayo is a great time to revel in all Mexico has to offer and celebrate the country and all it’s added to our own!
+When Mexico celebrates, we celebrate with them.
+The U.S. would not be what it is today without the support of Mexico’s great citizens.
+Cinco de Mayo's a great time to revel in all Mexico has to offer and celebrate the country and all it’s added to our own!

 Who doesn’t love a good party?
-On Cinco de Mayo there are celebrations, parties, parades, and “fiestas” all across the country.
+On Cinco de Mayo there are celebrations most everywhere.
 Someone may invite you to one or you may throw your own.
-Alternatively, many restaurants, clubs, and organizations host events celebrating Cinco de Mayo.
-Wherever you are, there’s guaranteed to be a fun event somewhere!
+Alternatively, many restaurants, clubs, and organizations host events.
 It’s a good time to relax, have fun, and enjoy the company of friends and family!

-Let’s face it – we all love to eat.
-We love excuses to eat, especially when the food is terrific.
-Cinco de Mayo is an excellent occasion to enjoy Mexican cuisine and even try your hand at a traditional recipe you haven’t had before.
+Cinco de Mayo's an excellent excuse to enjoy Mexican cuisine and even try your hand at a traditional recipe you haven’t had before.
 If cooking isn’t your thing, go out to eat!
 Support your local Mexican restaurant and try something new off the menu.
-Unleash your inner foodie and enjoy the extensive cuisine Mexico has to offer!